 A quick souvlaki-inspired marinade and a few minutes on the grill is all it takes to create a flaky, flavorful grilled halibut recipe that goes with just about any side.

-This recipe for grilled halibut skewers is a go-to in my kitchen—it's the first fish recipe my kids ever requested that wasn’t breaded or fried!
-It’s fast, healthy, and easy to prep ahead, making it perfect for weeknight dinners or casual summer cookouts.
+This recipe for grilled halibut skewers is a go-to in my kitchen-it's the first fish recipe my kids ever requested that wasn't breaded or fried!
+It's fast, healthy, and easy to prep ahead, making it perfect for weeknight dinners or casual summer cookouts.
+It's also my favorite protein to serve with this fantastic Mediterranean zucchini spaghetti recipe.

 Garlic, lemon, and herbs: a classic combination for fish skewers